 To be seen.

-In the area adjacent to the Basilica worth a visit Saint Giovanni Bosco's birthplace and Sanctuary, where the saint lived until the age of 16, the Museum of Rural Life (Museo della Civiltà Contadina dell’Ottocento), in which there are over 700 tools of rural life of the nineteenth century, and the Don Bosco Missionary Ethnological Museum, a collection of typical objects brought to Italy by Salesian missionaries returning from expeditions around the world.
+In the area adjacent to the Basilica, the Saint Giovanni Bosco's birthplace and Sanctuary, the Museum of Rural Life (Museo della Civiltà Contadina dell’Ottocento) and the Don Bosco Missionary Ethnological Museum are worth a visit.

-Even the historic centre of Castelnuovo Don Bosco is a treasure trove of beauty not to be missed.
+The historic center of Castelnuovo Don Bosco is also a treasure trove of beauties not to be missed.

-Starting from the Town Hall, in via Roma, going up towards the Sanctuary of Madonna del Castello and Tower of Rivalba Castle, the first stop is dedicated to the grandiose Monument to Saint Giovanni Bosco, erected in 1898.
+Starting from the Town Hall, via Roma, going up towards the Sanctuary of Madonna del Castello and Tower of Rivalba Castle, the first stop is to be dedicated to the grandiose Monument to Saint Giovanni Bosco.

-Nearby is the birthplace of Blessed Giuseppe Allamano, founder of the Congregations of the Missionaries of the Consolata.
+Nearby is the birthplace of Blessed Giuseppe Allamano.

-A few steps away is Villa Filippello, an impressive Art Nouveau building with an adjoining large garden, Rivalba Palace (Palazzo dei Rivalba), in Baroque style, surmounted by a tower, the birth house and the chapel of Saint Giuseppe Cafasso, a Turin social saint.
+A few steps away we find Villa Filippello, Rivalba Palace (Palazzo dei Rivalba), and the birth house and the chapel of Saint Giuseppe Cafasso.

-The municipal territory is further embellished by the presence of splendid Romanesque churches: the Church of Saint Maria di Cornareto, dating back to the twelfth century, which stands on a lovely hill covered with vineyards, the Church of Saint Eusebio (XI century), probably the first parish church of Castelnuovo Don Bosco, and the Church of Saint Maria di Rasetto (or Raseto), also an ancient parish church that was abandoned when the population moved to form the village of Mondonio.
+The municipal area is further enhanced by the presence of splendid Romanesque churches: the Church of Saint Maria di Cornareto, the Church of Saint Eusebio (11th century) and the Church of Saint Maria di Rasetto (or Raseto).

-The itinerary to discover Castelnuovo Don Bosco can be enriched with further stops in the pretty village of Mondonio, located at the centre of the naturalistic site of the Boschi di Muscandia, a humid green area that crosses the countryside of the Low Monferrato.
+The itinerary to discover Castelnuovo Don Bosco can be enriched with further stops in the pretty village of Mondonio, located at the center of the naturalistic site of the Muscandia Woods, a humid green area that crosses the countryside of the Lower Monferrato.

-For nature lovers, it is recommended a visit to the natural sulphur source, to the Giant Verdigris Bench, in the hamlet of Bardella, the Xiloteca and Eco Museum of Low Monferrato (Xiloteca ed Ecomuseo del Basso Monferrato Astigiano) and, during the flowering period, to the lavender field of Cascina Gelosia.
+For nature lovers, a visit to the natural sulfur source, the Giant Verdigris Bench, the Xiloteca and Eco Museum of Low Monferrato (Xiloteca ed Ecomuseo del Basso Monferrato Astigiano and, during the flowering period, the lavender field of Cascina Gelosia is recommended.